GreptimeTeam/greptimedb-grafana-datasource/README.md

 ## Quick Start using Docker

-You can also try-out this plugin from a Grafana docker image:
+You can also try out this plugin from a Grafana docker image:

 ```
-docker run -d -p 3000:3000 --name=grafana -rm \
+docker run -d -p 3000:3000 --name=grafana --rm \
   -e "GF_INSTALL_PLUGINS=https://github.com/GreptimeTeam/greptimedb-grafana-datasource/releases/latest/download/info8fcc-greptimedb-datasource.zip;info8fcc" \
   grafana/grafana-oss
 ```

+## Docs

+See our setup guide from our [docs](https://docs.greptime.com/user-guide/clients/grafana).

-## Feature and Roadmap
+## Features and Roadmap

 We started this plugin from forking Grafana's built-in Prometheus plugin.
 The goal of this plugin is to provide visualization support for all native types